karllark/DGFit/docs/dgfit/running_dgfit.rst

     run_dgfit obdata --fast

-The default run is done assuming the MRN size distributions and the base filename of `dgfit_test_MRN`.
-This default run will be done with a coarse set of dust grain sizes (every 5th possible).
+The default run is done assuming the WD size distributions and the base filename of `dgfit_test_WD`.
+This default run will be done with a coarse set of dust grain sizes (every 2nd possible).

 To run the with all the dust grains sizes possible